shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

 # Anomaly-Detection-in-Pedestrian-Surveillance-Videos
 Seasons of Code 2025, Web and Coding Club, IIT BOMBAY

----

-## 🔍 Anomaly Detection in Surveillance Videos

 This project implements a real-time pipeline for detecting anomalies in surveillance footage using object detection (YOLOv5), tracking (DeepSORT), and custom rule-based logic.
 Applied on the UCSD Ped2 and Avenue datasets.